docker/docs/compose/env-file.md

 - `DOCKER_HOST`
 - `DOCKER_TLS_VERIFY`

+> **Notes**
+>
-> **Note**: Values present in the environment at runtime will always override
-> those defined inside the `.env` file.
-Similarly, values passed via
-> command-line arguments take precedence as well.
+> * Values present in the environment at runtime will always override those defined inside the `.env` file.
+Similarly, values passed via command-line arguments take precedence as well.
+>
+> * Environment variables defined in the `.env` file are not automatically visible inside containers.
+To set container-applicable environment variables, follow the guidelines in the topic [Environment variables in Compose](/compose/environment-variables.md), which describes how to pass shell environment variables through to containers, define environment variables in Compose files, and more.
+{: .note-vanilla}

 ## More Compose documentation